Boarding • Medical

 Students who require a rest/sick day in the Boarding House will be monitored by the School Nurse who will arrange medication, meals and liaise with parents, MOD’s, and stage coordinators.

-The School Nurse will be available between 8.00am-4.00pm Monday - Thursday and 8.00am-3.30pm Fridays.
+The School Nurse will be available between 8.00am-4.00pm Monday - Friday.

 Administration of Non-Prescription Medications